 Often we find an app that we want.
 But, we don’t want to pay the $1.99, $4.99 or $9.99 that it may cost.
 That’s where AppShopper.com comes into play.
 AppShopper is a website that tracks app prices and updates.

 As an example, let’s say you were interested in the app Shakespeare Pro.
 It may be a great app for your course or your area of expertise.
 Normally, the app is $9.99.
 Using AppShopper, you can view the full update and price history of the app: http://appshopper.com/education/shakespeare-pro.
-You could see that it has flucuated in price and that on January 15, 2014, it was marked down to free.
-With a free account on AppShopper, you could add that to your wishlist and receive notifications whenever there is an update or price drop.
+You could see that it has flucuated in price between Free and $9.99.
+With a free account on AppShopper, you could add apps to your wishlist and receive notifications whenever there is an update or price drop.